Remote Work: Engineering Without Borders

 One evening, I was on Koh Ta Kiev island in Cambodia.
 My client was in Eastern Time, and I had a meeting at 7 PM local time.

+The problem?
 No mobile network.
 Barely working Wi-Fi.
 And it's a tiny island.

 Then I heard about an evening snorkeling trip to watch plankton, which - coincidentally - was heading close to the mainland where mobile connectivity was better.